CoveAS/bring-fraktguiden-for-woocommerce/README.md

 `publish`

-- Publishes the plugin source to wordpress.org
+- Publishes the source to the wordpress.org svn repository